Features

 TAZARA Reborn: How a Historic Africa–China Railway Is Powering a New Era of Regional Integration

 When the Tanzania–Zambia Railway Authority (TAZARA) was first completed in 1975, it stood as a bold symbol of South–South cooperation, a physical and political bridge linking landlocked Zambia to the world through the Port of Dar es Salaam.
-Built with Chinese support at a time when many African countries faced isolation and geopolitical pressure, TAZARA… Continue reading TAZARA Reborn: How a Historic Africa–China Railway Is Powering a New Era of Regional Integration
+Built with Chinese support at a time when many African countries faced isolation and geopolitical pressure, TAZARA became more than a railway.
+It became a story of solidarity, resilience, and shared purpose.
+A History Rooted in Liberation TAZARA was born out of…

 Cultural and Historical Heritage Objects of BRICS Countries in Museums Around World

 The article was prepared by Ulyana Savoskina, Svetlana Petrova and Kristina Frank.
 While the international arena is engaged in discussions on a new world order, another no less important debate remains in the shadows – the right to dispose of one’s own past.
-BRICS countries possess a rich cultural heritage, part of which is today… Continue reading Cultural and Historical Heritage Objects of BRICS Countries in Museums Around World
+BRICS countries possess a rich cultural heritage, part of which is today kept outside their borders.
+Many artefacts were removed during the colonial era, lost by countries of origin as a result of wars or diplomatic exchanges,…

 New Reality: How BRICS Becomes Global Centre of Food Security